PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 ![](http://hedgedoc.malin.onl/uploads/c5cfceaa-5ea8-4bb3-b95f-244e9e673d80.jpg)

-Alright, here on the left is the link to the Meshtastic.org website as well as the link the GitHub repo for this presentation.
+Alright, here on the right is the link to the Meshtastic.org website as well as the link the GitHub repo for this presentation.

 The large code in the center are the Private Conference Channels we have setup for you.
 Scan the code to join in on the conversations.